NegatioN/BattleRiteStats/_characters/zander.md

   - num: 8
     skills:
     - color: red
-      description: Traveling through a portal resets the cooldown of Grand Conjuration.
+      description: Increases the duration of Arcane Catalyst by 1 and damage taken by 7.
       icon: a970261549d4e2b4c923db1944ac2e4b
-      name: Ace up the Sleeve
+      name: Arcane Conductor
       type: offense
-    - color: blue
+    - color: yellow
-      description: Allows Grand Conjuration to bounce once upon wall hit and increases its max range by 10.
-Can still only hit once per enemy.
+      description: Teleporting yourself or an ally with Portal grants target a 50 Fading Haste for 2.
-      icon: a970261549d4e2b4c923db1944ac2e4b
+      icon: af5ff3eb2bad4b04a9c6dd30739068e6
-      name: Arcane Shenanigans
+      name: Late to the Show
-      type: utility
+      type: mobility
     - color: red
       description: Sheep Trick inflicts Arcane Catalyst on targets hit.
       icon: 1180e87d69492d442afaa79cbba36746
       name: Lead Astray
       type: offense
-    - color: teal
+    - color: blue
-      description: Grants self or allies traveling through your Portal a shield that absorbs up to 14 damage for 3.
+      description: Increase the health of Mirror Image illusions by 10 and duration by 2.
-      icon: af5ff3eb2bad4b04a9c6dd30739068e6
+      icon: 2632a24f2167af14f9869abb401dd67f
-      name: Showdown
+      name: Phantasmagoria
-      type: support
+      type: utility
     - color: grey
       description: Your first Trick Shot after using Mirror Image includes an additional card for both you and your illusion.
       icon: 2632a24f2167af14f9869abb401dd67f
       name: Stacked Deck
       type: mixed
-    winrate: 50
+    winrate: 87
 description: When the famous theatre troupe "The Phantomime Masquerade" disbanded after a series of tragic events, their magnificent magician Zander vanished without a trace.
 Known for his unparalleled perfection in card trickery, teleportation,